When talking about building muscle, many people have some dissent on how long a workout should last for optimal muscle growth.

 In other words, if you train with high intensity over a shorter period of time it is even more efficient than spending two hours in the gym doing things by halves.

-One thing’s for sure, the longer a unit lasts, the lower its intensity.
+One thing’s for sure, the longer a training session, the lower the intensity.

 Assume you’re doing squats.

 With your own body weight (low intensity) you can certainly do quite a lot reps until you are exhausted (long duration).